Lucas-Erkana/Vet-clinic/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Vet clinic database] <a name="about-project"></a>
+# 📖 Vet clinic database <a name="about-project"></a>

 > Describe your project in 1 or 2 sentences.

-**[Vet clinic]** is a project, I  will use a relational database to create the initial data structure for a vet clinic.
+**Vet clinic** is a project where I  will use a relational database to create the initial data structure for a vet clinic.
 I will create a table to store animals' information, insert some data into it, and query it.

 ## 🛠 Built With <a name="built-with"></a>